 At this point in time, I really don’t think ANYONE’s tears SHOULD have fallen yet.
 I thought I was pretty safe once I got to this point, but the tears come later.

-They go wedding dress shopping, and she suggests he tries on a suit as well.
+They go wedding dress shopping (Cream and K, as Cream’s now-finacee lets K have one last moment with Cream before asking him to stay away), and she suggests he tries on a suit as well.
 They take one nice picture together.
 He runs away as she is trying her next one.

 I think those are pretty much the main points from his story.